HPInc/cloud_deployment_scripts/docs/troubleshooting.md

 |                  |               | C:\Windows\System32\winevt\Logs             | Detailed system and event logs                              |

 ## CAS Connector Missing
-If the CAS Connectors (cac) do not show up in the ```Connectors``` section in CAS Manager after Terraform deployment completed, then there is likely a problem with the provisioning script used to bring up the cac VM.
+If the CAS Connectors (cac) do not show up in the ```Connectors``` section in Anyware Manager after Terraform deployment completed, then there is likely a problem with the provisioning script used to bring up the cac VM.
 Start debugging by looking at the [logs](#vm-log-locations) via an SSH session.
 - If you find errors like ```$'\r': command not found``` or ```syntax error near unexpected token `$'{\r''```, then the problem is due to Windows-style End of Line (EoL) characters in the provisioning script.
 The EoL character in Windows is ```\r\n``` whereas it is ```\n``` in Linux/Unix.
 Make sure the files checked out from the git repo on the Terraform host machine have the proper EoL.
-- The CAS Manager Deployment Service Account JSON file (specified by the ```cas_mgr_deployment_sa_file``` variable in ```terraform.tfvars```) may be incorrect.
+- The Anyware Manager Deployment Service Account JSON file (specified by the ```awm_deployment_sa_file``` variable in ```terraform.tfvars```) may be incorrect.
 There should be errors in /var/log/teradici/provisioning.log when CAC is being installed.
-Make sure the file specified is correct, or create and update ```terraform.tfvars``` to use a new Deployment Service Account JSON file from CAS Manager.
+Make sure the file specified is correct, or create and update ```terraform.tfvars``` to use a new Deployment Service Account JSON file from Anyware Manager.
 The easiest way to correct these problems is to destroy and recreate the deployment by running ```terraform destroy``` followed by ```terraform apply```.

 ## Failed to SSH into VMs